Harvey Thomas Strosberg: Early life

-Harvey Strosberg was raised in Windsor, Ontario, and graduated from Kennedy Collegiate Institute.
+Harvey Strosberg was born to Philip and Sylvia Strosberg.
+His mother Sylvia was born Ida Sylvia Meretsky, part of a large family that was among the first Jewish families to settle in Windsor, Ontario in the 1880s.
+Harvey was raised in Windsor, Ontario, and graduated from Kennedy Collegiate Institute.
 At Kennedy Collegiate Institute, he was an avid participant in team sports, including football, basketball and track and field.
 He earned a Bachelor of Science degree from the University of Windsor and a Bachelor of Laws degree from Osgoode Hall Law School.

 Legal career

 Strosberg was an articling student for John Sopinka on Bay Street in Toronto, Ontario before Sopinka became a justice of the Supreme Court of Canada.

 Strosberg was called to the bar in 1971 and became a Queen's Counsel in 1982.

 Strosberg served as Commission Counsel to Mr. Justice Horace Krever in the Royal Commission of Inquiry into the Confidentiality of Health Records in Ontario (1977-1980).

 Strosberg has been a bencher of the Law Society of Upper Canada since 1987 and was its 55th Treasurer from 1997–1999.

 His portrait at the Law Society was painted by Curtis Hooper.

 Strosberg was named a Fellow of the American College of Trial Lawyers in 1991.

 Strosberg has recovered more than $3.6 billion for his class action clients.
 Mr. Strosberg was co-lead counsel in the Hepatitis C class action, co-lead counsel in the YBM Magnex securities class action, co-lead counsel in the Vitamins price fixing class action and lead counsel in the Money Mart class action.
 He has also acted or is acting as lead or co-lead counsel in class actions against, among others, The Bank of Nova Scotia, Merck & Co., Inc., Guidant Corporation, NovaGold Resources Inc., Ford, General Motors, VW in the Volkswagen emissions scandal and the Federal Government of Canada.
 A part of the VW case settled for $2.1 billion.

 Strosberg was recognized by Lexpert as one of Canada's top 25 commercial litigation counsel.
 He was appointed by the Ontario Superior Court of Justice as Plaintiff's Counsel Representative to oversee the administration of a class action settlement relating to the Walkerton tragedy and as a member of the Joint Committee overseeing the administration of the Hepatitis C class action settlement.

-Strosberg's firm has represented wrongfully convicted persons including William Mullins-Johnson, Anthony Hanemaayer, Robert Baltovich and James Driskell in their civil lawsuits.
+Strosberg's and his partner David Robins represented wrongfully convicted persons including William Mullins-Johnson, Anthony Hanemaayer, Robert Baltovich and James Driskell in their civil lawsuits.

 In 2010, Strosberg secured the largest cost award in Canadian history, $11 million to the plaintiff's lawyers.

 In October 2010, Mr. Strosberg suffered a debilitating stroke, which took away his ability to speak.
-His remarkable recovery has allowed him to return to the courtroom.
-In 2012 he was lead plaintiff's counsel in the case of Mandeville et al. v.
+His recovery has allowed him to return to the courtroom.
+In 2012 he was lead plaintiff's counsel in Mandeville et al. v.
 Manufacturers Life Insurance Company.

-Strosberg is currently seeking the largest punitive damage award in Canadian history against the Canadian Transit Corporation and the owners of the Ambassador Bridge for their handling of property owned on the Canadian side of the crossing.

 Strosberg has been partners with some of the most accomplished lawyers in Canada.
 Mr. Strosberg's former partners include Allan Rock and Patrick Ducharme.